Effects of the radiative interior on solar inertial modes: Inertial modes in a model that combines the CZ and RZ

 \subsection{Free-surface boundary conditions}

 We set the lower boundary in the upper RZ at $r_{\rm i} = 0.5\, R_\odot$ and the upper boundary slightly below the photosphere at $r_{\rm o} = 0.985\, R_\odot$.
-At both radial boundaries, in contrast to the conventionally used impenetrable boundary condition, we imposed the free-surface boundary condition for the radial velocity $u_r$ by setting the Lagrangian pressure perturbations to $0$.
-The Lagrangian pressure perturbation, $\delta p$, is related to the Eulerian pressure perturbation, $p_1$, as
+At both radial boundaries, in contrast to the conventionally used impenetrable boundary condition, we imposed the free-surface boundary condition for the radial velocity $u_r$.
+This is done in the presence of base flow $\vec{v}_0$ by setting the Lagrangian derivative of total pressure to $0$ \citep[e.g.][]{Mei2005Book}, as

-Using the wave Ansatz where all the perturbations are assumed to be proportional to $\exp({\ii m\phi - \ii\omega t)}$, this translates to
+Using the wave Ansatz where all the perturbations are assumed to be proportional to $\exp(\ii m\phi - \ii\omega t)$, this translates to